ajduncan/locus/README.md

   username: 'foo'
   password: 'bar'

+To edit the secrets.yml file, just use:

+  $ ansible-vault edit secrets.yml

+Which should prompt for your vault password.

 To run a playbook that references encrypted files, if you don't want to store the vault password on disk, use: